IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 ### Tokenized Sharing: Starting with DII

-Starting with DII is most common for publishers [sharing in the bid stream](sharing-tokenized-from-data-bid-stream.md) and for [sharing via creative pixels](sharing-tokenized-from-data-pixel.md#workflow-tokenized-sharing-via-creative-pixels).
+Starting with DII is most common for publishers [sharing in the bid stream](sharing-tokenized-from-data-bid-stream.md) and for [sharing via tracking pixels](sharing-tokenized-from-data-pixel.md#workflow-tokenized-sharing-via-tracking-pixels).

 If you're starting with DII, generate the UID2 token by following either of these paths:

-- Option 1 (Recommended): Generate UID2 token from DII using a UID2 SDK or the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint.
+- Option 1 (Recommended): Generate UID2 token from DII using one of the UID2 SDKs or the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint.

 - Option 2: Convert to raw UID2 and then encrypt: